joannachang1028/JoannaChang-dataviz-portfolio/critique-by-design.md

 When finished, this page should contain all the deliverables required on Canvas.

 ## References

-List any references you used here.

-AI Acknowledgements

-If you used AI to help complete this assignment (within course guidelines), describe your usage here.
+I used AI to proofread my grammar and wordings in desciption.